ChatGPT for sales: 3 moves that cut response time

 For a salesperson managing 20 active opportunities, that is 4 hours of follow-up drafting per week reduced to 45 minutes.

+What does the setup look like?
 The sales ChatGPT workflow has the same three components as every other workflow: a specific system prompt, an integration that connects to the tools the team already uses, and a human review step on the outputs that matter.

 For sales, the integration options are: CRM-native (Salesforce, HubSpot, and Pipedrive all have API access), email-based (Zapier connecting Gmail to ChatGPT), or a custom build using the OpenAI API.
 The CRM-native option is fastest to deploy.
 The custom build is most flexible.